 Have you heard the phrase "restore from backup" and aren't sure what that means?
-Are you wondering if you should restore your iPhone or other device from backup in order to fix iOS issues?
+Are you wondering if you should restore your iPhone or other device from backup in order to fix the iOS issues happening after iOS 12 update?
 The fact of the matter is that restoring from backup is a simple process, even if it does have some consequences that you should know before you try it.

 What Does Restore from Backup Mean?

 To "restore from backup" means that you're restoring your iPhone's data from an iTunes backup, an iCloud backup, or a backup made by some other iOS backup tool.
 You're taking data that you saved previously and reloading it on your phone.

 Usually, this also means that you're writing over all of the existing data that is currently on your phone. iTunes and iCloud will erase the data and settings on your phone in order to restore the backup.
 The backup will replace whatever was on your phone—which can be a good or bad thing, depending on your goals.